Battle of Solferino: The battlefield today

 The area contains a number of memorials to the events surrounding the battles.

 There is a circular tower, Tower of San Martino della Battaglia, dominating the area, a memorial to Victor Emmanuel II.
 It is 70 m high and was built in 1893.
 In the town there is a museum, with uniforms and weapons of the time, and an ossuary chapel.

 At Solferino there is also a museum, displaying arms and mementos of the time, and an ossuary, containing the bones of thousands of victims.

 Nearby Castiglione delle Stiviere, where many of the wounded were taken after the battle, is the site of the museum of the International Red Cross, focusing on the events that led to the formation of that organization.

 References in popular culture

 Elizabeth Barrett Browning's poem "The Forced Recruit at Solferino" commemorates this battle (Last Poems 1862).

 Joseph Roth's 1932 novel Radetzky March opens at the Battle of Solferino.
 There, the father of the novel's Trotta dynasty is immortalized as the Hero of Solferino.

 The Battle of Solferino was depicted also in a 2006 television drama Henry Dunant: Du rouge sur la croix (English title: "Henry Dunant: Red on the Cross"), which tells the story of the signing of the Geneva Conventions and the founding of the Red Cross.

+A Memory of Solferino, the battle, and the town itself are discussed in 2010's Chang-Rae Lee's novel The Surrendered.